 The Extended Matrix is a formal language with which to keep track of virtual reconstruction processes.
 It is intended to be used by archaeologists and heritage specialists to document in a robust way their scientific activities.
 The EM allows to record the sources used and the processes of analysis and synthesis that have led from scientific evidence to virtual reconstruction.
 It organises 3D archaeological record so that the 3D modelling steps are smoother, transparent and scientifically complete.
-It has been developed by E. Demetrescu at CNR-ITABC (Rome).
-EM is at its 1.1 version (a 1.2 version is currently under development).
+It has been developed by E. Demetrescu at CNR-ISPC (Rome, former CNR-ITABC).
+EM is at its 1.2 version (a 1.3 version is currently under development).

 2. Yet another Formal Language ?

 Virtual reconstructions in archaeology are, at times, considered “artistic” or “aesthetic” endeavors, as the complete list of sources used is not necessarily provided as a reference along with the 3D representation.
 The lack of a shared language with which the heritage experts could store and communicate the steps in the reconstruction process is, likely, one of the reasons for this situation.
 The goal of EM is to accomplish this task.